FOSSEE/st-scripts/other_types_of_plots/script.rst

 ..
 R2

-Till now we have seen only one kind of plotting.Hence in this tutorial we will be looking at some more kinds of plots.
+Till now we have seen only one kind of plotting.Hence in this tutorial we will be looking atn some more kinds of plots.

 At the end of this tutorial, you will be able to